simrankri1734/Machine_Learning_Projects/README.md

 ---

-##Usage
+## Usage

-- Open the app in your browser (usually http://localhost:8501).
+- Open the app in your browser (https://machine-learning-project-1-983v.onrender.com).
 - Select a movie from the dropdown list.
 - Click the Recommend button to see recommended movies along with their posters.